The Hotel Services v2 Direct Connect provides a method for Travel users to access hotel inventory.

 This call-out differs from the in-bound SAP Concur web services in the following ways:

-Hotel Service 2 API inventory is not accessible from the SAP Concur mobile app.
 SAP Concur products are highly configurable, and not all clients will have access to all features.

 SAP Concur needs to receive all responses within 55 seconds, otherwise it causes timeout.
 To prevent no show fees, duplicate bookings and other similar issues, SAP Concur recommends to perform Auto-Cancel by the Hotel Supplier if ReadRQ message is not sent by SAP Concur 5 minutes after HotelResRS message was sent to SAP Concur.